IbcAlpha/IBC/userguide.md

 * Create a scheduled task to run it automatically at the required times (see below for more information about using scheduled tasks)

-If you used the default locations to install IBController and TWS, and to store your IBController.ini file, you should not need to edit the shell scripts.
+If you used the default locations to install TwsAutomater and TWS, and to store your TwsAutomater.ini file, you should not need to edit the shell scripts.
 If you do need to change them, they are commented to help you.

 ## Other Topics

 ### Scheduled Tasks (Windows)
 ----------------------------
-On Windows you can start IBController automatically using a Scheduled Task to run IBControllerStart.bat or IBControllerGatewayStart.bat.
+On Windows you can start TwsAutomater automatically using a Scheduled Task to run TwsAutomaterStart.bat or TwsAutomaterGatewayStart.bat.

 If you do this, you must make sure that the machine is already logged on before the scheduled task runs.
 Otherwise the task will still run, but you won't be